allenlin90/programmingLearning/bootcamps/advancedDeveloperBootcamp/README.md

 1. Start learning course on 2020/07/23
 1. Finished on
 1. As I just finished a course about HTML and CSS during June and July 2020, I will start the CSS session later to review the techniques and skills of HTML and CSS.
+1. `ES2015 Part 2` and `ES2016 and ES2017` are skipped, as to be reviewed again later.

 # Structure
 1. [CSS Animation: Transforms and Transitions](#CSS-Animation:-Transforms-and-Transitions)